outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		  - Unlike linear models or simpler parametric models, once you stack nonlinearities, the loss surface becomes non-convex.
 There is no guarantee of finding a global optimum via training
 		  - Once nonlinear activations are introduced, the loss surface becomes: High-dimensional, riddled with saddle points, Locally non-convex everywhere, Training will never behave like logistic regression or SVM optimization
 		  - As a result: initialization, optimization hyperparameters (learning rate, momentum, etc.), and training protocol matter a lot.
 What works well for one architecture/problem may fail for another
-		  - Many ML practitioners come from linear models (SVM, LR, least-squares regression) where the loss surface is convex → guaranteed unique optimum
+		  - Many ML practitioners come from linear models (SVM, LR, least-squares regression) where the loss surface is convex with a guaranteed unique optimum
 		  - MLP training surfaces have exponentially many saddle points, local minima, and flat regions
 		  - Initialization heavily influences the optimization trajectory
 		  - symptoms: Two runs of the same network give different performance, Loss suddenly gets stuck or drops unpredictably, Unstable training if learning rate is too high, Getting stuck in bad plateaus, Overinterpretation of training curves (“Why didn’t it converge?”)